-These chewy oatmeal cookies are loaded with lots of chocolate chips, grated chocolate, and are topped with flaky sea salt.
+These chewy oatmeal cookies are loaded with sunbutter, chocolate chips, grated chocolate, and are topped with flaky sea salt.
 These nut free, gluten free cookies are sure to satisfy.
 Pour yourself a tall glass of milk and enjoy these warm from the oven.

 My favorite chocolate chip oatmeal cookies back in the day had lots of chocolate chips and lots of nuts.
 Since we can’t have nuts now, I was trying to figure out a way to still get a little bit of a nutty flavor in these cookies without adding any nuts.

 I discovered that a tablespoon of sunbutter in the batter lends a bit of nutty flavor without truly tasting of sunflower seeds.
 It’s just enough of an extra savory taste to give your taste buds the impression of nuts.

-These cookies are my very favorite cookies right now.
+These cookies are one of my very favorite desserts right now.
 They are yummy – chewy, crispy, salty, delicious, chocolatey.
 Everything a cookie should be.